jonathank1906/AOOP-Exam/README.md

 - The observer pattern is present behind anything that involves data binding.

 ## Strategy
+- The Strategy pattern encapsulates an algorithm for interchangeability.
+Also, it it used for selecting algorithms at runtime.
 It is recognized by these key features:
 1. Interface Implementation: You define an interface that represents the strategy.
 Each concrete class implementing this interface represents a different algorithm or strategy.
 2. Context Class: This class maintains a reference to the strategy interface.
 It uses this reference to execute the strategy, allowing the algorithm to be selected at runtime.